barstoolbluz/floxenvs/kind/README.md

 1. Create and manage KIND clusters
 2. Provide access to Kubernetes tools
 3. Display cluster information and status

+### 📖 Integrated Documentation

+The `readme` function:
+- Downloads this README.md to your environment's cache
+- Displays it using `bat` with syntax highlighting and paging
+- Can be refreshed with the `--refresh` flag to get the latest version
+- Falls back to `cat` if for whatever (inconceivable) reason `bat` is not available

 ### 📊 Kubernetes Interaction